Azure-Samples/cognitive-service-vision-model-customization-python-samples/docs/model_quality_faq.md

 This guide outlines essential tips, insights, and best practices for ensuring top-tier AI performance using the Model Customization Service.

-## **1. Data Preparation**
+## **1. General Data Preparation**

-- **Descriptive Category Names:** The Vision Model Customization of Cognitive Service employs both image and text for training.
+- **Descriptive Category Names:** The Cognitive Service Vision Model Customization employs both image and text for training.
 Opt for clear and descriptive category names to boost the model's effectiveness.

 ## **2. Training Dataset**

 - **Alignment with Production Needs:** Your training data should mirror the actual use-case scenario.
-For example, a model trained with a few internet images of wild tomcats might not effectively recognize a domesticated house cat.
+For example, a model trained with a few internet images of wild bobcats might not effectively recognize a domesticated house cat.
 - **Dataset Balance:** Aim for a dataset where every category is equally represented.
 Such balance can amplify the model's precision.
 - **Dataset Size and Diversity:** Generally, comprehensive and varied datasets lead to superior outcomes.
 - **Image Quality:** Low-quality images can obstruct efficient training.
 Ideally, images should be at least 800x600 pixels.